Operation Pig Bristle

 Operation Pig Bristle was an unusual transport task conducted by the Royal Australian Air Force (RAAF) in May 1946.
-The operation was ordered by the Australian Government in response to a national shortage of paint brushes, which was hindering house-building efforts.
+The operation was ordered by the Australian Government in response to a national shortage of paint brushes, which was hindering housebuilding efforts.
 No. 38 Squadron of the RAAF was given the task of flying 25 tonnes of pig bristles from Chongqing in China to Hong Kong, from where the bristles were shipped to Australia.
 The operation took place during the Chinese Civil War, with Chongqing cut off and at risk of capture by Communist forces.
 The squadron completed this task over a two-week period without loss.

 Background

 Following World War II, the Australian Commonwealth and state governments launched a joint Commonwealth Housing Scheme to address a national shortage of accommodation.
-This scheme, and private sector house-building activities, was delayed by a shortage of materials, including pig bristles needed to manufacture paint brushes.
+This scheme, and private sector housebuilding activities, was delayed by a shortage of materials, including pig bristles needed to manufacture paint brushes.

 At the time, the only available source of pig bristles was China.
 In 1946, the company Jardine Matheson acquired 100 t of bristles for the British government and a further 25 t for Australia from remote locations in China near the border with Tibet.
-These stocks were transported to Chongqing, the capital of the Kuomintang government, and Jardine Matheson eventually gained permission to export them to Australia and Britain.
-This supply of bristles would be sufficient to meet Australia's needs for several months.
+These stocks were transported to Chongqing, the capital of the Kuomintang government.
+Jardine Matheson eventually gained permission to export them to Australia and Britain.
+These bristles were sufficient to meet Australia's needs for several months.

 As the Chinese Civil War was raging at the time and Communist forces were attacking river boats travelling from Chongqing, it was judged necessary to transport the pig bristles from the city by air.
 The Kuomintang government agreed to allow RAAF and Royal Air Force aircraft to fly return flights between Hong Kong and Chongqing between 1 and 14 May only.
 After arriving in Hong Kong, the bristles would be shipped to Australia by sea.
 Both the Kuomintang government and the Communist forces were concerned about the presence of foreigners in China, and the Australian aircrew were warned that they would be imprisoned if they landed anywhere other than Chongqing or an emergency airstrip at Canton.